macimax/WIKI_STEPMANIA/Compiling-StepMania-Linux.md

 ### Desktop File

-To create an ordinary desktop launcher that you can find in the application menu (that optionally has a proper icon), you can edit the `stepmania.desktop` file.
+To create an ordinary desktop launcher that you can find in the application menu, you can edit the `stepmania.desktop` file.
 This will allow Stepmania to be treated as any other application (be searchable, have an icon, etc.).
-You need to give the full path to Stepmania under TryExec and Exec; if you installed Stepmania in your home folder you would use this (replacing USERNAME_HERE):
+You need to give the full path to Stepmania under TryExec and Exec, as well as Icon if you want a non-generic one; if you installed Stepmania in your home folder you would use this (replacing USERNAME_HERE):

 ```
 [Desktop Entry]